-When the shift selector is shifted into the R (Reverse) position, the monitor display shows the view directly to the rear of the vehicle.
+When the shift selector is shifted into the R (Reverse) position, the monitor display shows a rearward view from the vehicle.

 - The system is designed as an aid to the driver in detecting large stationary objects to help avoid damaging the vehicle.
 The system will not detect small objects below the bumper, and may not detect objects close to the bumper or on the ground. - The RearView Monitor is a convenience but it is not a substitute for proper backing.
 Always turn and check that it is safe to do so before backing up.
-Always back up slowly. - Objects viewed in the RearView Monitor differ from actual distance because a wide-angle lens is used. - Make sure that the trunk is securely closed when backing up. - Do not put anything on the rearview camera.
-The rearview camera is installed beside the license plate light.
+Always back up slowly. - Objects viewed in the RearView Monitor differ from actual distance because a wide-angle lens is used. - Make sure that the trunk is securely closed when backing up. - Underneath the bumper and the corner areas of the bumper cannot be viewed on the RearView Monitor because of its monitoring range limitation.

-- When washing the vehicle with highpressure water, be sure not to spray it around the camera.
+- Do not put anything on the rearview camera.
+The rearview camera is installed beside the license plate light. - When washing the vehicle with highpressure water, be sure not to spray it around the camera.
 Otherwise, water may enter the camera unit causing water condensation on the lens, a malfunction, fire or an electric shock. - Do not strike the camera.
 It is a precision instrument.
 Otherwise, it may malfunction or cause damage resulting in a fire or an electric shock.